Home Cruise lines Princess Cruises Ocean Cruises Island Princess Athens Saturday, October 31, 2026

 Casablanca is the cosmopolitan, industrial and economic heart of Morocco and represents a developing Nation.

-Casablanca is the place where money was first creates, where the industry has its headquarter, where the art galleries offer the best contemporary art and where the fashion designer have a window on the world.
-The old pirates’ den is looking at the future, showing its richness and success.
-Casablanca is the city of contradiction.
-You can find a suffocating traffic jam, social issues and shanty towns as well as wide boulevards, well-finished parks, fountains and a surprising colonial architecture.
-The Hispanic-Moorish rich architecture, art-deco and modernist gems are all to be discovered in the city centre and are the symbol of Casblanca, such as huge the Hassan II Mosque, amazingly decorated.
+Casablanca is where money was made, where industry is, where art galleries show the best contemporary art and where stylists have a window on the world.
+The old pirate lair is projected into the future, showing its riches and successes.
+Casablanca is full of contradictions.
+It is home to suffocating traffic jams, social problems and slums, as well as wide avenues, well-kept public parks, fountains and a surprising colonial architecture.
+Rich Hispano-Moresque, Art Deco and modernist gems to be discovered in the city center are the modernist symbol of Casablanca, like the huge and incredibly ornate Hassan II Mosque.

 Las Palmas